mtykhenko/davinci-kata/architecture-decisions/0007-infrastructure-and-deployment.md

 ## Consequences

-MVP solution built based on managed services of some particular cloud provider will result a vendor lock.
+MVP solution being built based on managed services of some particular cloud provider can result in a vendor lock.
 Change of Cloud provider can require migration efforts in the future